drupol/not-a-number.io/content/posts/random/2025-03-21-retrospective-2024.md

 significantly easier**, as new team members could set up a fully functional development environment in minutes, without having to worry about system-specific configurations.
 We were quickly able to spin up everything we needed, including the database, code interpreter and all essential tools, on any Linux or macOS machine.
-Nix gracefully **blasted to smithereens** an entire class of problems we had previously faced (_and brought some new ones we didn't had before as smithereens\*\* an entire class of problems we had previously faced (\_and brought some new ones we didn't have before as well !_), and I am genuinely pleased with the outcome.
+Nix gracefully **blasted to smithereens** an entire class of problems we had previously faced (_and brought some new ones we didn't have before as well !_), and I am genuinely pleased with the outcome.

 #### Enhancing code quality and maintainability